 Many musicians have started their careers playing the 7th St Entry.
-By presenting local acts almost every night of the week, First Avenue was the launching pad for bands like Hüsker Dü, the Replacements, Soul Asylum, Semisonic and Atmosphere.
-In addition to innumerable local performers, First Avenue has been a stepping stone for national musicians including Joe Cocker, U2, Eminem, Tina Turner, Black Flag, The Ramones, Depeche Mode, Bo Diddly, Lucinda Williams, Metallica and, of course, Prince.
-By working with bands likes these, First Avenue tries to encourage the best of music anywhere.
+By presenting local acts almost every night of the week, First Avenue has been the launching pad for local bands like Hüsker Dü, the Replacements, Soul Asylum, Semisonic, Atmosphere and more.
+First Avenue has additionally been a stepping stone for national musicians including Joe Cocker, U2, Eminem, Tina Turner, Black Flag, The Ramones, Depeche Mode, Bo Diddly, Lucinda Williams, Metallica and, of course, Prince.
+Working with bands like these, First Avenue strives to encourage the best of music anywhere.

 Writers and artists take their place in the history of First Avenue as well.
-With the original First Avenue In House magazine, many writers received their first chance at publication, with the fortunate task of writing about what they loved the best.
-They were able to meet and interview their favorite acts and gave the reader the first-hand take.
+With the original First Avenue In House magazine, many writers received their first chance at publication, with the fortunate task of writing about what they loved most.
+They met and interviewed their favorite acts and gave their readers the first-hand take.
 Along with articles, artists contributed design, layout and original art.
 In addition to their drawings and photography, they made some of incredibly memorable and inspired posters.

 With the help of artists and musicians, First Avenue has been able to host countless benefit shows for local and national non-profit groups, including Pastor Paul's Food Shelf, The Red Cross, Minnesota No-Kill Cat Shelters and many, many more.
 First Avenue has also worked with area schools to hold workshops and lectures for students interested in music and related fields.